 mineralocorticoid receptor antagonists non steroidal

-Reduction in the risk of a sustained eGFR decline, end-stage kidney disease, cardiovascular death, nonfatal myocardial infarction, and hospitalization for heart failure in chronic kidney disease associated with type 2 diabetes.
+Reduction in the risk of a sustained eGFR decline, end-stage kidney disease, cardiovascular death, nonfatal MI, and hospitalization for HF in CKD associated with type 2 diabetes.

 Absorption: 44% absorbed following oral administration.